WG2 Summary: Small-x, Diffraction and Vector Mesons: Theory Talks

 H. Mantysaari discussed his new results for higher-order corrections to exclusive $J/\psi$ production.
 He showed how the first relativistic correction and the NLO correction in the longitudinal polarization case affect exclusive production of $J/\psi$.
 The relativistic corrections are important for a good description of the HERA data, especially at small values of the photon virtuality.
 The next-to-leading order results for longitudinal production are evaluated numerically \cite{Mantysaari:2020axf}.
 Continuing the topic of higher order corrections to exclusive vector meson production, J. Penttala showed new results on relativistic corrections to the heavy vector meson light front wave function and calculation on NLO corrections in $\alpha_S$ to the exclusive vector meson production in the nonrelativistic limit.
 The NLO corrections are found to have a sizable contribution to the cross section, emphasizing their significance in phenomenological comparisons to the HERA exclusive $J/\psi$ production data \cite{Lappi:2020ufv}.

 Next, we had the talk concentrated on exclusive photoproduction of $J/\psi$ mesons in ultraperipheral heavy-ion collisions in the color dipole approach.
+It is a continuation of previous investigations \cite{Luszczak:2017dwf,Luszczak:2019vdc}, with a nuclear dipole cross section which is based on its free-nucleon counterpart obtained through fits to HERA data \cite{Luszczak:2013rxa,Luszczak:2016bxd}.
 A. Luszczak discussed the role of $c \bar c g$-Fock states in the diffractive photoproduction of $J/\psi$-mesons.
-The results she showed are based on the previous paper \cite{Luszczak:2019vdc}.
+She showed results based on earlier analysis \cite{Luszczak:2019vdc}, with the incorporation of gluon shadowing corrections.
 They compared the new calculations to the recent data on the photoproduction of $J/\psi$ by the ALICE and LHCb collaborations and they observed that the inclusion of $c \bar c g$-Fock states improves agreement of the dipole approach with the midrapidity data of the ALICE collaboration.

 M. Krelina studied the momentum transfer dependence of differential cross sections $d\sigma/dt$ in diffractive electroproduction of heavy quarkonia on proton targets.
 He argued that the significance of dipole orientation becomes stronger towards smaller photon energies and can be tested by experiments at the LHC and EIC \cite{Kopeliovich:2021dgx}.
 I. Babiarz presented new results on central exclusive production of $\eta_c$ and $\chi_c$ in kt- factorization.
 She revisited the pQCD formulation of central exclusive processes in the example of the production of spinless quarkonia.
 She proposed a way to calculate the soft effects, in the region of small gluon transverse momenta, using UGDs obtained from color dipole models and a simple prescription for its off-diagonal extrapolation \cite{Babiarz:2020jhy}.
 Finally, P. Lebiedowicz presented a new study of the central exclusive diffractive production of axial vector $f_1$ mesons in proton-proton collisions via pomeron-pomeron fusion within the tensor-pomeron approach.
 He showed how to adjust the parameters of his model to the WA102 experimental data \cite{Lebiedowicz:2020yre}.